 Parsnips are slow to germinate and you are much more likely to succeed with growing them if you wait until April before sowing the seeds.
 Ignore the advice on the packets, which usually recommends February sowing.
 The temperatures then are too cool and this leads to crop failure.
 I think this 'February sowing' myth has come about because parsnip seeds take a minimum of 30 days before they appear.
 So seed companies want you to get seedlings up by March - an impossibility in most years.

-I use a wide four-inch drill and scatter the seeds along: this gives the roots plenty of space to develop without thinning out at the seedling stage.
+Using a wide four-inch drill, scatter the parsnip seeds along: this gives the roots plenty of space to develop without thinning out at the seedling stage.
 Some people recommend station sowing, ie leaving six-inch gaps between clusters of seeds.
-I find this doesn’t work as parsnip germination can be patchy, so you often get wide gaps without any roots.
+However, parsnip germination can be patchy, so you often get wide gaps without any roots.

 1. Choose a still day because parsnip seeds are very light and papery and they can blow away as you handle them